wwPDB/protein-modification-extension/Protein_modifications.md

 ### _pdbx_modification_feature

-This new category contains a list of all the protein modifications that the occur within the PDB entry, providing details that enable the modification to be located within the structure.
+This new category contains a list of all the PCMs that the occur within the PDB entry, providing details that enable the modification to be located within the structure.

-Most of the information in _pdbx_modification_feature is inherited from the category _struct_conn that contains the details of all the covalent bonds related to protein modifications.
+Most of the information in _pdbx_modification_feature is inherited from the category _struct_conn that contains the details of all the covalent bonds related to PCMs.

 Within _pdbx_modification_feature, modifications are handled slightly differently depending on how the modification category is handled.

-For protein modifications which are defined as part of peptide residue (e.g. phosphoserine), the modification is defined by one CCD and so the items describing the 'modified residue' are not filled.
+For PCMs which are defined as part of peptide residue (e.g. phosphoserine), the modification is defined by one CCD and so the items describing the 'modified residue' are not filled.

-For protein modifications that are direct covalent bonds between two peptide residues (e.g. a disulfide bridge), there are two peptide residues that describe the modification Therefore, the 'modified residue' items describe the second peptide residue.
+For PCMs that are direct covalent bonds between two peptide residues (e.g. a disulfide bridge), there are two peptide residues that describe the modification Therefore, the 'modified residue' items describe the second peptide residue.

-The entry 4ZPZ provides an example of how these two protein modifications are handled in _pdbx_modification_feature because it contains 2 phosphoserines and 1 disulfide bridge:
+The entry 4ZPZ provides an example of how these two PCMs are handled in _pdbx_modification_feature because it contains 2 phosphoserines and 1 disulfide bridge:

 | ordinal | label_comp_id | label_asym_id | label_seq_id | modified_residue_<br/>label_comp_id | modified_residue_<br/>label_asym_id | modified_residue_<br/>label_seq_id | auth_comp_id | auth_asym_id | auth_seq_id | PDB_ins_code | symmetry | modified_residue_<br/>auth_comp_id | modified_residue_<br/>auth_asym_id | modified_residue_<br/>auth_seq_id | modified_residue_<br/>PDB_ins_code | modified_residue_<br/>symmetry | comp_id_linking_atom | modified_residue_<br/>comp_id_linking_atom | modified_residue_id | ref_pcm_id | ref_comp_id | type            | category                   | biological_function | biological_function_details |